 Neglectful Parenting and Child Development

 Beyond cognitive and academic effects, neglectful parenting also carries serious long-term mental health consequences.
-Children raised in a neglectful environment can experience:
+Research published in j child fam stud supports that children raised in a neglectful environment can experience:

 - Low self-confidence